Patagonia Torrentshell 3L Rain Jacket Review

 Pockets

-The Torrentshell has two zippered handwarmer pockets that have rain flaps positioned over the zippers and are lined on one side with the tricot back and the other with the exterior shell fabric.
+The Torrentshell features two zippered handwarmer pockets, each with a rain flap positioned over the zipper and lined on one side with tricot back and the other with exterior shell fabric.
 The pockets are not hipbelt compatible, but that’s a pretty rare feature on US-designed rain jackets anyway.
 The jacket stuffs into its left-hand pocket for storage and there’s an internal loop so you can hang it from a harness.
-These stuff-it pockets are actually an important feature on waterproof-breathable jackets that have an external DWR coating reducing abrasion before DWR reproofing is required.
+These stuff-it pockets are actually an important feature on waterproof-breathable jackets that have an external DWR coating, reducing abrasion before DWR reproofing is required.
 (See: Rain Jackets – How to Make Your DWR Last Longer).

 Recommendation